persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

 - **Import Python...**: Display a dialog box for loading an OTGui Python script.

-- **Close**: Close the current OTStudy.
-A pop-up dialog window will appear if the current OTStudy has not been saved.
+- **Close**: Close the current Study.
+A pop-up dialog window will appear if the current Study has not been saved.
-  Any OTStudy may also be closed through its context menu.
+  Any Study may also be closed through its context menu.

 - **Exit**: Quit OTGui